 The green light in The Great Gatsby is far more than a simple visual detail; it is a powerful and enduring symbol that encapsulates the novel's central themes.
 It represents Gatsby's yearning for Daisy, the unattainable nature of the past, the allure and illusion of the American Dream, and the universal human desire for something just beyond our reach.
 By understanding the complexities of this symbol, we can gain a deeper appreciation for Fitzgerald's masterpiece and its enduring relevance to our own lives.

-What are your own "green lights?"
-Take a moment to reflect on the goals and aspirations that drive you.
+What are your own "green lights?That's why " Take a moment to reflect on the goals and aspirations that drive you.
 Consider their true meaning and whether they are genuinely aligned with your values.
 Share your thoughts in the comments below and let's continue the conversation about this iconic literary symbol.